yarin177/FFT-Project/README.md

 If you use **Linux**, change **NeuralNetwork.cpp** second line to include the right path to the Eigen folder we installed earlier, **default path** for Linux system is **/usr/include/eigen3/Eigen/Dense**.

-To compile and run the program with CMake run the following line:
+To build the project with CMake run the following lines from the NeuralNetwork folder Terminal:

+    cd build
+    cmake ..
+    cd ..
-**`cmake --build build && ./build/main`**
+    cmake --build build
+After building we can run the program by running:

+    ./build/main

 # Spectrogram Installation

 The project uses **Qt framework**  library  to output a  spectrogram.